MangoButtermilch/Unity-Grass-Instancer/README.md

 ![Alt text](Screenshots/Indirect_Material.png?raw=true "Material")

 ## Shader info
-I've made a custom shader which is basically a recreation of shadergraph.
+I've made a custom shader which is basically a recreation of the shadergraph.
 You can use your shadergraph if you are using Unity 2021.2 or higher, otherwise you won't have access to the InstanceID.